cdellacqua/stores.js-persist/README.md

 When you create a persistent store, both factory functions need a storage object, that is an object that implements read, write and delete operations.

-You can can use one of the built-ins provided in this package, such as:
+You can use one of the built-ins provided in this package, such as:

 - WebStorageAdapters.local, WebStorageAdapters.session
-- RESTStorageAdapters.textAsync, FileStorageAdapters.jsonAsync
+- RESTStorageAdapters.textAsync, RESTStorageAdapters.jsonAsync
 - FileStorageAdapters.textSync, FileStorageAdapters.jsonSync, FileStorageAdapters.textAsync, FileStorageAdapters.jsonAsync

 Or you can create your own by providing an object that implements `ItemStorage` or `AsyncItemStorage`, depending